Innovoltive/InSpice/examples/persistance/index.rst

  Data Persistence / Caching
 ============================

-This section explains how to save or cache data with PySpice.
+This section explains how to save or cache data with InSpice.